Nine days of hiking through Switzerland's famed Berner Oberland region.

 A strenuous hiking tour through one of Switzerland's most famous regions.

-Crossing the mighty Berner Oberland range you’ll traverse high ridges, follow valleys, and climb to a number of high, remote passes.
+While crossing the mighty Berner Oberland range you traverse high ridges, follow valleys, and climb to a number of high, remote passes.
 The Berner Oberland Traverse offers glaciers, iconic mountains, and quintessential Swiss scenery.
 Views of the world famous trio of Eiger, Mönch, and Jungfrau make for an unforgettable adventure in the Swiss Alps.

-Our self-guided traverse through Switzerland’s most classic terrain, the Berner Oberland Trek, is a fabulous introduction to hiking the Alps for those with a good level of fitness.
-From chalet style inns and grand, art deco hotels in such renowned destinations as Grindelwald, the carless villages of Wengen and Murren, the tiny settlement of Griesalp in the remote Kiental, and the quiet resort village of Kandersteg this hiking tour gives the hiker the opportunity to see the very heart of the Alps.
+Our self-guided traverse through Switzerland’s most classic terrain is a fabulous introduction to hiking the Alps, for those with a good level of fitness.
+From chalet style inns and grand, art deco hotels in such renowned destinations as Grindelwald, the car-free villages of Wengen and Mürren, the tiny settlement of Griesalp in the remote Kiental, and the quiet resort village of Kandersteg this hiking tour gives hikers the opportunity to see the very heart of the Alps.